nijfranck/cohelm-records/README.md

 # cohelm-records

 This project is designed to extract text from medical record PDFs and generate responses using OpenAI's GPT models.
-It's a part of a take-home challenge and serves as a proof-of-concept for the potential applications of AI in medical data processing.
+It serves as a proof-of-concept for the potential applications of AI in medical data processing.

 ## Table of Contents